 The first step is to know what you are looking for.
 You should have a good idea of the sizing and dimensions you want before you contact a supplier.
 This allows you to evaluate the supplier based on your needs and what you are willing to pay.

-Then, contact a supplier to get a quote.
+Then, get quotes from multiple suppliers.
 A supplier will work with you on the type of prefab garage you want.
 They can even build you a 3D model which clearly outlines the exterior and interior of your structure so that you can build it to your specifications.
 Once you are happy with the structure and the price, they can have the manufacturer built it.

 Once the prefab components are built, they are shipped to your building site and because it is such a sizable structure, you might require professional help to build it.
 Either way, you save time and money on construction due to the prefabricated components and their efficiency to assemble.
 You can also utilize professionals to add heating, insulation, electricity, or whatever other features you require.